kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 )
 SELECT * FROM cteSource
 ```

+The `UNION ALL` clause is used to join the current result set with the result set of the CTE itself.

 ## References
 [1] [CMU Intro to Database Systems / Fall 2022, 02 - Modern SQL](https://www.youtube.com/watch?v=II5qNuxfSoo)